Bank statement automation: a guide for bookkeepers and small businesses

 What’s out of scope

-Tools in different categories don’t substitute for each other.
-A practice that has Hubdoc still needs statement retrieval if it wants the upstream gap closed.
-A practice that has bank statement automation still needs receipt capture if vendor invoices are part of its workflow.
+None of these substitute for each other.
+A practice on Hubdoc still needs statement retrieval to close the upstream gap.
+A practice with statement automation still needs receipt capture if vendor invoices run through its books.

 Why this is the remaining gap

-Most practices have already automated the parts of the workflow that surfaced in earlier waves.
-Cloud accounting (QuickBooks, Xero) replaced desktop ledgers.
-Cloud storage (Google Drive, OneDrive, Box, Dropbox) replaced filing cabinets.
-Receipt capture (Hubdoc, Dext) replaced manual data entry of vendor invoices.
+Most practices already automated the parts of the workflow that earlier waves reached.
+Cloud accounting (QuickBooks, Xero) replaced the desktop ledger.
+Cloud storage (Google Drive, OneDrive, Box, Dropbox) emptied the filing cabinet.
+Receipt capture (Hubdoc, Dext) took over the manual data entry of vendor invoices.

-For a solo bookkeeper, manual collection is 5 to 10 hours a month.
-For a multi-staff firm, the same cost scales linearly with practitioners.
-It’s almost entirely non-billable.
+For a solo bookkeeper, that’s 5 to 10 hours a month.
+For a multi-staff firm the cost scales with the number of practitioners, and almost none of it is billable.

 What changes once retrieval is automated

-The savings show up first as recovered hours.
-They show up second as a calmer cycle: the chase emails, the rotated MFA, the slow portal logins all stop being month-end work.
+The savings land first as recovered hours.
+They land second as a calmer cycle: the chase emails, the rotated MFA codes, the slow portal logins all stop being month-end work.

-- Does the tool retrieve actual statement PDFs from financial institutions, or only transaction data through APIs?
+Does it retrieve actual statement PDFs, or only transaction data through an API?

-- Does it deliver into the cloud storage you already govern, so the documents are where the rest of the workflow expects them?
+Does it deliver into cloud storage you already govern?

 Where DocGenie fits